We follow the ATLP curriculum for most our wider curriculum subjects – Science, History, Geography, Art, DT, MFL.

 - The application of knowledge – Applying key concepts and skills in varying contexts.

-See below the subject overviews for Spring and Summer 2022 for Year 1 - Year 6
+See below the Year Group and Subject overviews for Spring and Summer 2022 for Year 1 – Year 6

 Curriculum Overviews (ATLP)

 We use J2e for our Computing curriculum and follow the Internet Legends and Internet Citizens approach for e-safety.
 This ensures progression and consistency in computing and e-safety across the key stages, thus ensuring opportunities for retrieval and spaced practice across the years.

 We follow a mindful approach to PSHE through the PSHE Jigsaw programme.

 We follow The Power to PE approach and Aston Villa Programme.